ufukty/gohandlers/docs/articles/intermediate/tag-usage.md

 }
 ```

-gohandlers automatically captures multiple values and populates your slice correctly.
+Gohandlers automatically captures multiple values and populates your slice correctly.

 ---